- Skilled Independent - subclass 189

 In some popular occupations only applicants with the highest scores will receive an invitation.

-Effective from November 2019, the sc489 visa will be abolished and the new visa subclass sc491 visa will come into effect.
-The new point system will be in effect and to apply for this visa subclass, the applicant needs to have a min score of 65, but only the applicants with high score will receive the invitation.
-To apply for this visa subclass, the applicant needs to have a proof of Competent English and the applicant can be either sponsored by the eligible family members or nominated by the regional area.
-The applicant can apply for a permanent visa after the applicant has lived adn worked in the regional area for a period of three years.
+To apply for a 491 visa, the applicants needs to have proof of Competent English.
+The applicant can be either sponsored by an eligible family member or nominated by a regional area.
+The applicant can apply for a permanent visa after the applicant has lived and worked in a regional area for a period of three years.

-Effective from the November 2019, the regional area is defined as any region other
+A regional area is defined as any region except Sydney, Melbourne and Brisbane.
+Presentation